-The bodies of men after death return to dust, but their spirits return immediately God-the righteous to rest with to God-the righteous to rest with Him; the wicked, to be reserved under darkness to the judgment.
-At the last daw lim; the wicked, to be reserved under darkness to the judgment.
+The bodies of men after death return to dust, but their spirits return immediately God-the righteous to restand the restandant of the righteous to restand the righteous the righteous to restand the righteous to restand the righteous to restand the righteous th to God-the righteous to rest with Him; the wicked, to be reserved under darkness to the judgment.
+At the last dark limit the wicked, to be reserved under darkness to the judgment. to the judgment.
 At the last day, the bodies of all the dead, both just and unjust will be raised.